 Wildlife Observation PoC A Complete Success

-Microsoft Gold Partner Arineo develops artificial intelligence for wildlife monitoring.
-Passionate hunter and Microsoft employee Christian Heidl had an idea: Would an artificial intelligence be able to observe and recognize individuals of wild animals?
+Microsoft Gold Partner Arineo develops artificial intelligence for wildlife observation.
+Passionate hunter and Microsoft employee Christian Heidl had an idea: Would an artificial intelligence be able to observe and recognize wildlife individuals?

 So the task for the government-funded AI researchers was to program an artificial intelligence that recognizes and correctly classifies deer in images from different cameras.
 The aim was to record the migratory behavior of the animals, evaluate it, and use it.
 They set to work, collected images of deer and trained their algorithms.
 The result: As part of a feasibility study, the team was able to prove that animal observation with AI algorithms is not only possible but more importantly, accurate enough for scientific purposes.